Domo (robot): Head

-Domo's robotic head consists of seven degrees of freedom (DOF) for the upper head which is attached to a neck with two DOF.
+Domo's robotic head consists of seven degrees of freedom for the upper head which is attached to a neck with two degrees of freedom.
 There are two eyes, each with a single wide-angle camera.
 The cameras are capable of video capture at either 640×480 at 30 frames per second (frame/s) or 1024×768 at 15 frame/s.
-The two cameras tilt along the same DOF, but have individual DOF to allow for independent panning.
+The two cameras tilt along the same degrees of freedom, but have individual degrees of freedom to allow for independent panning.
 A set of eyelids is included to use for expressions.

 Heads of previous robots, such as Cog, were impeded by the bundle of electrical cords that would run to the eye cameras and motors.
 Domo's design runs all the cables down through the neck so that they are tucked out of the way.
 This allows Domo a great deal of range and freedom in head articulation.

 The head movement is facilitated by brushed direct-current motors.
 Potentiometer position sensors in the motor provide feedback as to the head's absolute position at startup, so Domo does not require a calibration routine before being able to function.

 The main focus of the head design was for Domo to be able to emulate human eye movement.
 Human eye movements range from very quick and explosive movements to slow and accurate movements for following moving stimuli, so careful consideration was needed to design Domo's head and vision system.

 These eyes are linked to a cognitive system that is a networked cluster of Linux machines.
-The YARP software suite is utilized for the cognitive system to do visual processing.
+The YARP (Yet Another Robot Platform) software suite is utilized for the cognitive system to do visual processing.

 Arms

 Rather than designing Domo's arms for absolute precision, Edsinger and Weber designed the arms to work more closely to that of a human.
 Human arms are adept at sensing and controlling the forces at every joint, giving up precision in position for compliance.
 Translating this to a humanoid robot required the design to include some tolerance and compliance at every joint while also being able to keep track of and output torque.

-Domo's arms have six DOF, two at the shoulder and four in the arm and wrist.
+Domo's arms have six degrees of freedom, two at the shoulder and four in the arm and wrist.
 The joints are Series elastic actuators (SEA) driven by custom brushless DC motors.
-The DOFs contain cable drive systems, with the drive cables hidden discreetly in the center of the joints to not impede movement.
+The degrees of freedom contain cable drive systems, with the drive cables hidden discreetly in the center of the joints to not impede movement.
 Series elastic actuators are used to provide force-sensing capabilities to the arms.
 The sensors embedded throughout the arms are linked up to the cognitive system.